Cos dEstournel Château 1a

 Cos d'Estournel 2022 (barrel sample) 98-99p

 Tasted in April 2023.
 61% C. Sauvignon, 8% C. Franc, 37% Merlot, and 1% P. Verdot.
 14.04% alcohol.
-Tight, intense violets, crushed cherries, blackcurrants, minty, mineral, yogurt, strong backbone, vibrant, complex, and sophisticated.
+Tight, intense violets, crushed cherries, blackcurrants, minty, Mineral, yogurt, strong backbone, vibrant, complex, and sophisticated.
 Long and persistent finish.
 Amazing effort!!

 Cos d'Estournel 2021 (barrel sample) 95-96p

 Tasted in April 2022.
 64% C. Sauvignon, 4% C. Franc, 30% Merlot and 2% P. Verdot.
 12.74% alcohol.
 C. Sauvignon was shining here.
 Gentler extraction and less oak in 2021.
-Tight, intense, violets, some black winter truffle, minty, Mineral (crushed rocks), great depth, vibrant, utterly complex, and sophisticated.
+Tight, intense with violets, some black winter truffle, minty, Mineral (crushed rocks), great depth, vibrant, utterly complex, and sophisticated.
 Long and persistent finish.
 Sheer class!

 Cos d'Estournel 2020 98-99p